-- .1 Typical aluminum windows shall be Oldcastle Series 1200 thermally broken, rainscreen windows, 25mm x 152mm. - .2 Framing shall consist of closed tubular aluminum sections, reinforced as necessary, thermally broken.
+- .1 Aluminum windows shall be Oldcastle Series 1200 thermally broken, rainscreen windows, 25mm wide x 150mm deep. - .1 Fire rated windows in Learning Commons at Monsignor Philip Coffey Catholic School shall be specialty units as specified below. - .2 Framing shall consist of closed tubular aluminum sections, reinforced as necessary, thermally broken.
 Open channel profiles are not acceptable. - .3 Make profiles of framing members as shown on Drawings.
-All perimeter frames shall be fully closed sections, including at corners. - .4 Operating vents: - .1 Opening units to be 2000 Arctic Series Projected Window, outward opening; side hinged casement style vents and top hung vents, as indicated on drawings. - .2 Equip each side-hinged vent with three (3) heavy duty prefinished extruded aluminum hinges with stainless steel pins installed at casement jamb, one (1) solid white bronze roto operator installed at casement sill, and one (1) solid bronze 3-point claw handle installed at casement jamb. - .3 Equip each top-hung vent with minimum two (2) heavy duty extruded hinges with stainless steel pins, (minimum 3 hinges if vent is more than 750mm wide) with scissors arm operator with high pressure die cast zinc case and solid white bronze roto operator. - .4 Coordinate with manufacturer of power operating system for requirements at awning vents to receive power operators.
-Provide properly sized, counter-balanced, hinges to suit the sash height and weight of awning vents.

-- .5 Remote Operation: - .1 Vents in Cafeteria shall have power operators, as specified above, complete with handheld remote control devices, and keyed wall switches located in centralized location.
-Coordinate with electrician for provision of power and conduit to operators and switches. - .2 Other vents located high above the floor level are to have wall mounted operators with teleflex control cables installed in smooth conduit and neatly surface mounted on walls. - .3 Provide all window operating hardware, wall plates and mounting hardware. - .6 Cut vent corner joint at 45 degrees and swage with 3 heavy duty reinforcing angles per corner.
-Screwed corners on vents will not be accepted. - .7 Provide opening limit stops.
-Limit opening distance generally to 100mm on ground floor and to 150mm at higher levels.
-Ground floor windows which open over planted landscaping may open to 150mm.
-Confirm limits with Consultant and Owner. - .8 Provide insect screens at all operable vents. - .5 Insulated Glazed Spandrel and Aluminum Panels: - .1 Where spandrel panels are indicated on drawings, exterior is to be minimum 6mm spandrel glass.
-Confirm colours with Consultant prior to fabrication. - .2 Where insulated metal panels are indicated on drawings, panel face shall be fabricated of 3mm thick aluminum plate on exterior surface, in clear anodized finish to match framing. - .3 Interior to be 2mm clear anodized aluminum sheet, where exposed to view, or 0.86mm galvanized sheet steel where concealed, with 89mm thick rigid stone wool insulation adhered to interior on pins secured with large washers.
-Reinforce interior panels as required to prevent undue deflection or oil canning. - .4 Seal perimeter of inner panel to ensure continuity of vapour/thermal barrier. - .5 Isolate materials where required to prevent electrolytic action. - .6 Entire assembly shall be weathertight throughout. - .7 Fabricate complete units in shop to provide minimum tolerance and hairline joints throughout. - .8 Assemble members by stainless steel screws.
+All perimeter frames shall be fully closed sections, including at corners. - .4 Operating vents: - .1 Opening units to be 2000 Arctic Series Projected Window, outward opening, top hung vents, as indicated on drawings - .2 Equip each top-hung vent with minimum two (2) heavy duty extruded hinges with stainless steel pins, (3 if vent is more than 750mm wide) with "Truth Scissors Arm Operator" with high pressure die cast zinc case, crank handle, and knob. - .3 Cut vent corner joint at 45 degrees and swage with 3 heavy duty reinforcing angles per corner.
+Screwed corners on vents will not be accepted. - .4 Provide opening limit stops.
+Limit opening distance generally to 100mm. - .5 Provide insect screens at all operable vents. - .5 Entire assembly shall be weathertight throughout. - .6 Fabricate complete units in shop to provide minimum tolerance and hairline joints throughout. - .7 Assemble members by stainless steel screws.
 All connections shall be internally sealed in factory with approved sealing compound.
-Exposed frame sealants are not acceptable. - .9 Aluminum extrusions shall be designed to provide sufficient section modules to safely resist imposed loads but minimum thickness of any part of the load bearing extrusion shall be 3mm.
+Exposed frame sealants are not acceptable. - .8 Aluminum extrusions shall be designed to provide sufficient section modules to safely resist imposed loads but minimum thickness of any part of the load bearing extrusion shall be 3mm.
 Glazing stops may be 1.6mm.
-Be prepared to submit design data as requested by Consultant. - .10 Conceal interconnecting members and fasteners in completed assembly.
+Be prepared to submit design data as requested by Consultant. - .9 Conceal interconnecting members and fasteners in completed assembly. - .10 Do not place manufacturer's name plates, labels or any other finished means of identification on exposed or finished parts. - .11 Provide weep holes in tubular members to drain condensation.

-- .11 Do not place manufacturer's name plates, labels or any other finished means of identification on exposed or finished parts. - .12 Provide weep holes in tubular members to drain condensation. - .13 Provide an extruded rigid thermal break integrated with the inner and outer aluminum extrusions to form a rigidly interconnected assembly without the use of fasteners or other thermal bridging elements. - .14 Glass stops shall provide edge margins recommended by glass manufacturer. - .15 Paint all metal surfaces in contact with concrete or masonry, plaster, mortar or dissimilar metals with protective lacquer or bituminous coating. - .16 Mitre and full strength vulcanize joints in weatherstripping. - .17 Provide 3mm extruded aluminum sills as indicated and to suit wall conditions, complete with chair type anchoring devices at 600mm. o.c. maximum and drip deflectors at sill ends and abutting vertical surfaces. - .18 Stools, cap flashings, closures, covers and trim shall be minimum 2mm thick aluminum, extruded or formed to profiles shown. - .19 Aluminum cover and shaped pieces: - .1 ensure that covers or shapes are smooth and completely free from distortion, oil canning, anchor attachment marking, surface colour variations and any other defect which will detract from the final installation. - .2 Pieces not in conformity with these requirement will be rejected for installation into finished curtain wall or required surfaces.
+- .12 Provide an extruded rigid thermal break integrated with the inner and outer aluminum extrusions to form a rigidly interconnected assembly without the use of fasteners or other thermal bridging elements. - .13 Glass stops shall provide edge margins recommended by glass manufacturer. - .14 Paint all metal surfaces in contact with concrete or masonry, plaster, mortar or dissimilar metals with protective lacquer or bituminous coating. - .15 Mitre and full strength vulcanize joints in weatherstripping. - .16 Provide 3.2mm extruded aluminum sills as indicated and to suit wall conditions, complete with chair type anchoring devices at 600mm. o.c. maximum and drip deflectors at sill ends and abutting vertical surfaces. - .17 Stools, cap flashings, closures, covers and trim shall be minimum 3mm thick aluminum, extruded or formed to profiles shown.